IntersectMBO/product-website/docs/vision/strategy-2030.md

     development of dApps and services with UX design that mirrors familiar web2 applications, removing barriers
     associated with wallets, transaction signing, and fee management.
-This enables flexible payment methods and critical solutions like stablecoin off-ramps to
+This enables flexible payment methods,
+    including stablecoin off-ramps, that significantly lower
-    significantly lower the barrier to entry for new users and businesses.
+    the barrier to entry for new users and businesses.
 * **Empower Developers for Abstraction:** Provide developers with the tools and frameworks necessary to build applications that effectively abstract away blockchain complexities for their users, allowing them to focus on delivering value and functionality.
+This includes addressing foundational friction in the developer journey to streamline the builder experience and make development as attractive as competing platforms.
 * **Enable Broad Accessibility and Participation:** Support mechanisms and tooling that allow users and operators to participate in the network and contribute to decentralization and security with minimal resource requirements.
+This includes a strategic emphasis on enabling lightweight participation.

 #### 2. Fostering a Culture-First Approach and Localized
 Engagement